ganeshasrinivasd/wandr-ai-complete/README.md

 # Setup Supabase database
 # 1. Create a new project on supabase.com
-# 2. Run the SQL in supabase/migrations/001_initial_schema.sql
+# 2. Go to SQL Editor
-#    in the SQL Editor
+# 3. Run the SQL in supabase/migrations/001_initial_schema.sql

 # Start development server
 npm run dev